PrestaShop/open-source/content/maintainers-guide/qa/issues-management.md

 The issue (Bug) must be complete.
 In particular, all mandatory fields in the [template](https://github.com/PrestaShop/PrestaShop/issues/new?assignees=&labels=Bug%2CNew&template=1_bug_report.yml) must be completed:

 - **Describe the bug and add screenshots:** full details about the bug.
 This part represents the "observed behavior" following user manipulations.
-- **Expected behavior:** the "behavior expected" by the user, to be opposed to the observed behavior detailed above.
+- **Expected behavior:** the behavior expected by the user, to be opposed to the observed behavior detailed above.
 This is the nominal behavior of the application.
 Pay attention to the specifications.
 - **Steps to Reproduce:** the steps to reproduce the problem.
 This is the most important part and must be completed in a comprehensive manner.
 - **PrestaShop version(s) where the bug happened:** all affected versions
 - **PHP version(s) where the bug happened:** PHP version